Connect with others who understand.

 Diagnosing Psoriatic Arthritis

-Changes to your hands and fingers can occur in different types of arthritis and other diseases, such as osteoarthritis, rheumatoid arthritis, and gout.
-Your doctor will examine your hands and nails to look for hallmark signs of PsA, such as dactylitis and nail pitting, and check to see if changes are happening on just one side of your body or both.
-You may have blood tests and imaging tests done to help diagnose PsA.
+Your doctor will examine your hands and nails to look for hallmark signs of PsA, such as dactylitis and nail pitting, and check if changes are happening on just one side of your body or both.
+Blood tests and imaging tests can also help diagnose PsA.

 Treating Psoriatic Arthritis